djuptho/dev_portfolio/README.md

 #### Easily order a public transportation ticket

 In my region (Helsinki, Finland) it's possible to buy a public transportation ticket through SMS.
-Bookmark this page on your phone's home screen and easily buy e.g. a train ticket in just a few clicks.
+Bookmark this page on your phone's home screen and easily buy e.g. a train ticket in just two a few clicks.

 ![](http://djuptho.com/dev/hsl_ticket/apple-icon-72x72.png)